DarylFSN/Pink-Bean-s-Adventure/README.md

 # Pink-Bean-s-Adventure
-Platformer Game made using C++/SFML.
+Sidescrolling Platformer Game made using C++/SFML.

 Art and music from MapleStory.